Will St. John's (NY) cover the spread vs. Michigan? Betting Trends, Record ATS

 St. John's (NY) vs Michigan Betting Records & Stats

-- Michigan covered 15 times in 28 chances against the spread last season.
+- Michigan won 15 games against the spread last year, while failing to cover 13 times.

 St. John's (NY) vs. Michigan Over/Under Stats